DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 </div>

-## Option B: Local Computers with VSCode
+## Option B: Local Computation with VSCode

 Option B also supports both Windows and MacOS, and it relies on VSCode and LLM command-line interface (CLI) instead of LLM Desktop Apps.
 Compared with Option A, Option B has a built-in interface for case file management, which allows you to quickly visualize case log files, figures, etc, and it also has a unified interface across different LLM models; however, it requires a few additional steps for installation.